Brady Ellison: Olympics

 At the 2008 Summer Olympics in Beijing, Ellison finished his ranking round with a total of 664 points, which gave him the 15th seed for the final competition bracket in which he faced John Burnes in the first round.
 Ellison won the match 111–89 and advanced to the second round.
 Here he was unable to beat another Canadian Jay Lyon, who was too strong with 113–107.
 Together with Butch Johnson and Vic Wunderle he also took part in the team event.
 With his 664 score from the ranking round combined with the 653 of Johnson and the 652 of Wunderle the Americans were in 10th position after the ranking round.
 In the first round they lost to Chinese Taipei, 222–218.

 Ellison secured his spot for the 2012 Olympics at the USA Archery's Olympic Trials in Colorado Springs, Colorado.
-He is sponsored by Solve Media, Hoyt Archery, Easton Arrows, and Axcel Sight and Scopes, among others.
+He was sponsored by Solve Media, Hoyt Archery, Easton Arrows, and Axcel Sight and Scopes, among others.
 He won a silver team medal together with his teammates Jake Kaminski and Jacob Wukie.

-At the 2016 Rio Games Ellison, won individual bronze and team silver medals.
+At the 2016 Rio Games, Ellison won an individual bronze medal, and a team silver medal with teammates Jake Kaminski and Zach Garrett.

 He represented the United States at the 2020 Summer Olympics held in Tokyo, Japan.
-He lost to Mete Gazoz of Turkey in the quarterfinals of the men's individual event.
+He lost to the eventual Gold Medallist Mete Gazoz of Türkiye in the quarterfinals of the men's individual event.

+Ellison and Casey Kaufhold won the bronze medal in the mixed team event at the 2024 Summer Olympics held in Paris, France.
+The duo faced off against Dhiraj Bommadevara and Ankita Bhakat of India in the Bronze Medal match, before defeating them 6–2 to claim Bronze.
+Ellison then earned the silver medal in the individual event, losing the final 5–6 on a tiebreaker by having his perfect 10 being a couple of millimeters away from the center than that of his opponent five-time Olympic champion Kim Woo-jin of South Korea.